Gavrilo Princip: Memorials and commemoration

 In 1917, a pillar was constructed at the corner of where the assassination took place.
 It was destroyed the following year.
 In 1941, the 1930 plaque commemorating Princip was removed by the local Germans when the German Army invaded.
 It was presented to Adolf Hitler as a birthday gift and kept in a museum, only to be lost after 1945.
 After World War II, a new plaque went up which claimed that "Gavrilo Princip threw off the German occupiers".
 During the Bosnian War, embossed footprints marking where Princip fired the fatal shots were torn out.

 As the centenary of the assassination neared, an apolitical plaque was put up at the corner where the assassination took place, which states: "From this place on 28 June 1914, Gavrilo Princip assassinated the heir to the Austro-Hungarian throne Franz Ferdinand and his wife Sofia."
 On 21 April 2014, a bust of Princip was unveiled in Tovariševo, and on the centenary itself, a statue was erected in East Sarajevo.
-A year later, a statue of Princip was unveiled in Belgrade by the President of Serbia Tomislav Nikolić and the President of Republika Srpska Milorad Dodik, as a gift from Republika Srpska to Serbia.
+A year later, a statue of Princip was unveiled in Belgrade by President of Serbia Tomislav Nikolić and the President of Republika Srpska Milorad Dodik, as a gift from Republika Srpska to Serbia.
 At the unveiling Nikolić gave a speech, saying in part: "Princip was a hero, a symbol of liberation ideas, tyrant-killer, idea-holder of liberation from slavery, which spanned through Europe".

-On 11 November 2018, the 100th anniversary of the end of World War I, Princess Anita of Hohenberg, the eldest great-grandchild of Archduke Franz Ferdinand and Branislav Princip, grandnephew of Gavrilo Princip, shook hands in a symbolic act of reconciliation in Graz, Austria.
+On 11 November 2018, the 100th anniversary of the end of World War I, Princess Anita of Hohenberg, the eldest great-grandchild of Archduke Franz Ferdinand, and Branislav Princip, grandnephew of Gavrilo Princip, shook hands in a symbolic act of reconciliation in Graz, Austria.

 Portrayals

 Film

 In the German drama film 1914 (1931), Carl Balhaus played Gavrilo Princip.
 Irfan Mensur played Princip in The Day That Shook the World (1975), based on the assassination.
-He was portrayed by Eugen Knecht in Sarajevo (2014), a German-Austrian television film based on the assassination, and by Joel Basman in The King's Man (2021), the third film in the Kingsman fiction film series.
+In the Austrian biopic Death of a Schoolboy (1990, original German title Gavre Princip – Himmel unter Steinen) by Peter Patzak about Princip's life, he was portrayed by British actor and director Reuben Pillsbury.
+He is portrayed by Eugen Knecht in Sarajevo (2014), a German-Austrian television film based on the assassination, and by Joel Basman in The King's Man (2021), the third film in the Kingsman fiction film series.